tomtenniscourt/Dad-Joke-Generator/README.md

 I stuggled very much with the saved page and its associated functions - however most chalenging was probably getting the check boxes applied to each joke to listen to only their joke, and not the rest of the jokes.
 For example, for a while, everytime I clicked on one check box, they would all get marked.
 Furthermore, when this issue was fixed, I was still unable to only delete the ones that had been marked.

 Adding sound bites were also very challenging.
-Both this and adding additional content such as anothe rAPI attempted once again when I readdress this project.
+Both this and adding additional content such as another API will be attempted when I readdress this project.

 I faced some difficulty with CSS styling as well.